robotraconteur/robotraconteur/examples/standard_devices/README.md

 - [Robot](robot) - Client examples for the ABB IRB 1200 Robot and UR5e demonstrating standard robot interoperability
 - [Camera](camera) - Client examples for a generic camera
-- [Reynard the Robot Standard Device](reynard_standard_device) - Example of a Reynard the Robot standard device and clients